Training-Free Adversarial Robustness in Computational MRI: Herringbone Artifact Details

+where ${\bm \delta}{i_j}$ is a delta/impulse on the $i_j^\textrm{th}$ index (\ie the canonical basis vector ${\bf e}_{i_j}$), $\xi_j$ is the strength of the spike on the $i_j^\textrm{th}$ index, and $D$ is the number of spikes.
 Thus, we use the same model and use a sparse and bounded adversarial attack for DL-based reconstructions.
 In particular, we randomly select the locations of $\{i_j\}_{j=1}^D$ with heavier sampling in low-frequencies to highlight the traditional herringbone-type artifacts visibly.
 While selecting the high-frequency locations is also feasible, the resulting artifacts appear less sinusoidal.
 Let ${\bf w}_\textrm{hb} = \sum_{j=1}^D \xi_j {\bm \delta}_{i_j}$ with unknown spike strength ${\xi_j}$, we optimize:

-This was solved using PGD~\citep{PGD2017} with 10 iterations, $D$ = 25, and $\epsilon = 0.06\cdot \max({\bf y}_\Omega),$ ensuring that the resulting zerofilled image remained visibly identical to the clean zerofilled image.
+This was solved using PGD~\cite{PGD2017} with 10 iterations, $D$ = 25, and $\epsilon = 0.06\cdot \max({\bf y}_\Omega),$ ensuring that the resulting zerofilled image remained visibly identical to the clean zerofilled image.